Make Honest Loans The Norm - Sign our petition to call for regulation to protect consumers.

 This issue isn’t rare or hypothetical.
 73% of SMEs and 1 in 3 Singaporeans have taken a loan at some point—which means millions could be at risk of overpaying or being misled by unregulated brokers.

 Unchecked loan broker practices drive up borrowing costs, erode trust in the financial system, and hurt businesses and families across Singapore.
 When brokers earn bigger commissions for steering you into higher-interest loans or tack on hidden fees, borrowers end up paying more than they should.
 Without transparency or accountability, there’s no pressure for brokers to find you the best deal—only the deal that pays them most.
-This isn’t just a niche problem—it’s a threat to everyone’s financial wellbeing and to our country’s reputation as a safe place to do business.
+This isn’t just a niche problem—it’s a threat to everyone’s financial well-being and to our country’s reputation as a safe place to do business.

 The Broken System Behind the Bait

 Unlike the US, UK, or Australia—where laws require brokers to be licensed, transparent, and act in your best interest—Singapore’s market lets anyone become a broker overnight.
 No oversight means fake reviews and bait-and-switch offers run wild.
-And while MAS and CEA has cracked down on car dealers, property agents, and employment agencies, loan brokers remain untouched—despite influencing life-changing financial decisions.
+And while MAS and CEA have cracked down on car dealers, property agents, and employment agencies, loan brokers remain untouched—despite influencing life-changing financial decisions.

 Even in tightly regulated industries like property agency, conflicts of interest and self-serving behavior still occur.
 For example, a Singapore property agent was fined $30,000 and suspended for 12 months for faking offers to earn a larger commission—a case reported by the Straits Times (source).
 In the world of loan brokering, where there’s no licensing, oversight, or even an opposing party for borrowers to check with, the risks are even higher.
 Borrowers can only meet who they are introduced to—making them far more vulnerable to abuse that might never be uncovered.